 ZIKV is a dangerous virus that ravages the world.
-Therefore, in this case, the author studies its replication in adult human brain.
+Therefore, in this case, the author studies its replication in the adult human brain.

 Zika virus (ZIKV) infects adult brain tissue and causes memory impairment in mice